evmts/tevm-monorepo/vm/api/docs/modules.md

 Ƭ **AccountParams**: `Object`

-Tevm action to put an account into the vm state
+Tevm params to put an account into the vm state

 **`Example`**